MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 Since **Power BI APIs** and **Power BI .NET SDK** now support calls using service principal, you can use the [Power BI APIs](https://docs.microsoft.com/rest/api/power-bi/) with service principal.
 For example, you can make changes to workspaces such as create workspaces, add or remove users from workspaces, and import content into workspaces.

-You can only use a service principal application if your Power BI artifacts and resources are stored in the [new Power BI workspace](../service-create-the-new-workspaces.md).
+You can only use service principal if your Power BI artifacts and resources are stored in the [new Power BI workspace](../service-create-the-new-workspaces.md).

 ## Service principal vs. master user account